-Honiton Bottom Road, Honiton, Devon, EX14 2EG 01404 548749
+Honiton Bottom Road, Honiton, Devon, EX14 2EG

-admin@littletown.devon.sch.uk www.littletown.devon.sch.uk
+01404 548749 admin@littletown.devon.sch.uk www.littletown.devon.sch.uk

-Admissions Policy 2019-20
+Admissions Policy 2020-21

-- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and How to apply for a place at other times - When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and
+- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and - How to apply for a place at other times - When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and

-Key information and

-Our oversubscription criteria and

-Our catchment map
+Key information and Our oversubscription criteria and Our catchment map and Exceptional Need Supplementary

-- What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.
+- Exceptional Need Supplementary Information Form at Appendix B - What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.